18 Different Types of Bees

 These bees have bands that are a golden brown color and a dark black color on their abdomen.

-The males have longer, golden hairs than the females, and their banding is very similar to that of the females.
+The males have longer, golden hairs than the females, and their banding is very similar.

 They have more hair on their rear legs, but unlike the females, they do not have “pantaloons” on their lower legs.